 Funding opportunity for Duke junior faculty, fellows, and postdocs with doctoral degrees

 The KURe seeks to recruit talented clinical, translational, and basic science researchers (MDs, Dos, PhDs, and MD/PhDs) from diverse disciplines who are interested in building an independent research career using collaborative, multidisciplinary approaches to benign urological research questions.
 Junior faculty, fellows, and postdocs from any department and interested in research applicable to benign urology may apply to the KURe program.
-The target date to appoint a new KURe Scholar is November 2019.
 For additional information contact email@example.com or firstname.lastname@example.org.

 The KURe is a K12 Institutional Career Development Grant that provides Scholars with career development training and support to develop the skills necessary to become outstanding independent investigators able to lead multidisciplinary research teams.
 Scholars receive salary support up to $100,000 per year for 75% of full professional effort (50% - 75% if a surgical specialty).
 Research and Career Development Support up to $40,000 per year will be provided for research supplies, equipment and technical personnel, tuition and fees related to didactic courses or career development, and travel to research meetings.
 Scholars are expected to publish and apply for independent grant funding by year 3.
 Maximum support is for 5 years.

 Scholars should have no more than five years of postdoctoral research experience and not more than 10 years should have elapsed since receiving the terminal doctoral degree.
 Mid- career and senior faculty are not eligible.
 Scholars must be a US citizen or have a valid green card.

 Research areas supported by this initiative must be related to the mission of the NIDDK.
 Areas of interest may include, but are not limited to, the following: